 Upon completion of this course, the student will be able to:

-- Identify the rules and regulations that were promulgated after serious construction accidents in New York City.
+- Recognize which rules and regulations were promulgated after serious construction accidents in New York City

 Methods of Instruction